-Although nursing can be a physically demanding job, it is also intellectual.
-And it’s highly responsible.
-Few workers in the IT business or PR industry have to deal with real life and death issues on a daily basis.
+Consider this: the average age of an Australian nurse is 45.
+20 per cent of registered nurses in Australia are over 55.
+Although nursing is physically demanding, it is also intellectual.
+And it is highly responsible.
+Few workers in the IT business or PR industry have to deal with life and death issues every day.

 The telling feature of that experience was that many of the people who could have returned to clear up the y2k bugs refused to do so.
 Some were bitter about being dumped long before their expected retirement age, others had found life was so good without Cobol coding that nothing, not even pots of cash, could tempt them back.